MarkusThielker/android-playground/README.md

 # Android Playground

+## Build the project

+Since the app is programmed using the Java JDK 16, this or a higher version must be installed and set as Gradle JDK. <br>
+To build the app, open the project in the latest Android Studio version and run the default run configuration.

 ## \[WIP] Lobby - Network service discovery (NSD)

 A simple lobby system implemented using Android's network service discovery.
 The client can search